SANTA & REINDEER

 No. You can access parking areas via Mound Avenue or Park Avenue.
 Parking is available in the neighborhood near Sibley Park or at the CHS parking lot on the South side of Sibley Park.

 All vehicles enter and exit Kiwanis Holiday Lights on Sibley Parkway.
-This can be accessed from Riverfront Drive.
+Watch for the bright orange signage along Riverfront Drive.
 Pedestrians can park and enter on Mound Avenue (near Pathstone Living) or off Park Lane (near CHS).
-Watch for the directional signs on Riverfront Drive!

 Yes, concessions are available in our warming house every night.
-Items include hot apple cider, hot chocolate, soda, water, popcorn, cookies, candy bars, candy canes, and other snacks.
+Items include hot apple cider, hot chocolate, soda, water, popcorn, mini donuts, cookies, candy bars, candy canes, and other snacks.

 Yes, you can do either (or both).
 There is a limited number of parking stalls along the driving route.
 Parking for walkers is also available in the CHS parking lot along Woodland Ave or along neighboring streets.